Travel from the UK

 Aegean Airways also have two direct flights a week from Manchester to Athens,

-easyJet (www.easyjet.com) flies to Athens from London Gatwick (daily), Manchester (4 flights a week)
+easyJet (www.easyjet.com) flies to Athens from London Gatwick (daily), Bristol (2 flights a week),

-and to Thessaloniki from Gatwick (daily), Luton (3 flights a week, 26 June to 1 September),
+and to Thessaloniki from Gatwick (daily), Manchester (3 flights a week)

-Ryanair (www.ryanair.com) flies from London Stansted to Athens (1 or 2 Flights a day),
+Ryanair (www.ryanair.com) flies from London Luton and London Stansted to Athens (both daily),

 they may change, or be different in other months)

-There are onward flights to Mitilene from Athens and Thessaloniki by Aegean/Olympic
+There are onward flights to Mytilene from Athens and Thessaloniki by Aegean/Olympic

 and Astra Airlines (www.astra-airlines.gr)